Tell Universal Credit if your circumstances change

 - provide details about a health condition or disability

-- see how much your Universal Credit payments are and
+- see how much your Universal Credit payments are

 - check what you have agreed to do in your Commitment